MONTMARTRE GUIDE

 Cafe Renoir

-The Café Renoir is the ideal base for meeting alone, with two or more, for a break to disconnect from the hustle and bustle of the city.
-Its glass roof, decorated in the spirit of a winter garden, opens onto the delightful Renoir Gardens.
-We sit down for a coffee, a light lunch or a snack.
-We savor every second spent on this verdant terrace where time stands still...
-The Café offers a snack menu that changes with the seasons with a selection of gourmet products.
+The Café Renoir is the ideal base for alone, with two or more, to be disconnected from the hustle and bustle of the city.
+Its glass roof decorated in the spirit of a winter garden opens into the delightful Renoir gardens.
+You can have some coffee, a light lunch, or just a snack.
+We savored every second spent on this verdant terrace that makes us feel like time stands still...
+The Café offers a snack menu that changes by every season with a selection of gourmet products.

 Address : 12 Rue Cortot, 75018 Paris